-Okay, we’ll be real.
+OK, we’ll be real.
 Not many of us are putting away that much money.
-If you get paid every two weeks like most of us, you’re looking at nearly $712 taken out of each paycheck to reach that lofty $18,500 by year’s end.
+If you get paid every two weeks like most of us, you’re looking at more than $1,000 taken out of each paycheck to reach that lofty $25,000 by year’s end.

-Another way to look at it is that if you make $92,500 annually, you can now stash a full 20% of your paycheck.
-What would that add up to?
+Another way to look at it is that if you make $125,000 annually, you can now stash a full 20% of your paycheck.
+What would that add up to, you ask?

-If you were to start with no money and saved this much each year for 35 years, you’d have $647,500 before interest.
-Factor in a modest 6% return on investment, and that number jumps to over $2.2 million.
+If you were to start with no money and saved this much each year for 35 years, you’d have $665,000 before interest in your 401(k) and $193,000 before interest in your Roth IRA.
+Factor in a modest 6% return on investment, and the combined number jumps to just under $3 million.
 That’s a nice little chunk of change for your golden years.

-The trick is to not dip into your 401(k) savings before you retire.
+The trick is to not dip into your retirement savings before you retire.

-It’s nice to have goals and having a boatload of cash by the time you retire is a good one.
-But let’s face it, most of us don’t earn $92,000 a year and don’t put 20% of our salaries in our 401(k) accounts.
+But let’s face it: Most of us don’t earn $125,000 a year and don’t put 20% of our salaries in our retirement accounts.

-Get started now, or if you already have, revisit your 401(k) and do your best to maximize it.
 Who knows?
-Perhaps you’ll reach that $18,500 annual contribution ceiling eventually. #lifegoals
+Perhaps you’ll reach that $25,000 annual contribution ceiling eventually. #lifegoals

 Tyler Omoth is a senior writer at The Penny Hoarder who loves soaking up the sun and finding creative ways to help others.
 Catch him on Twitter at @Tyomoth.